ShiftyKitty/Advanced-Task-Management-System/README.md

 - **Admin**: Access to all features, including the Logs/Audit Dashboard
 - **User**: Access to task management features only

+> **Note**: I have added my development data to this project for ease of set up and testing.
+Feel free to use the Sign Up to create a new account to start fresh, make tasks and then login as an Admin to see the general users inputs.

 ## Design Decisions